 I wanted to create the cover art of this album myself this time, so it would stand as brutally honest for me as the music is.
 So I painted the moon on the ‘Moonflowers‘ cover with my own blood and I decorated it with the flowers I picked up and dried on the spring of 2016.
 Maybe it isn’t the most outstanding looking piece of art ever made in this world, but for me it is everything.
 I wasn’t going to write any new music before I would have moved towards the right direction in my life, but finally all this music just forced itself out of me during the long nights of this hope crushing and neverending lockdown prison.
 Something grew out from that void eventually and writing these songs made me think a lot about moonflowers that bloom at the darkest hour of the night, so that name felt right to call the album also."

-Un trosiième extrait a été dévoilé, il s'agit du titre "Woven Into Sorrow", il fait suite à "Moonflowers Bloom In Misery" et "Enemy", comme ces derniers il s'agit de sa version instrumentale interprétée par Trio Nox.
+Un cinquième extrait a été dévoilé, il s'agit du titre "The Void", il fait suite à "All Hallows’ Grieve", "Keep Your Heart Safe From Me", "Moonflowers Bloom In Misery", "Woven Into Sorrow" et "Enemy", comme ces derniers il s'agit de sa version instrumentale interprétée par Trio Nox.

 01. Moonflowers Bloom In Misery